 Waterman model numbers

-The great majority of American-made Watermans from the hard rubber era that is, up until c.
-1930 were marked on the end of the barrel with a numeric code that clearly identified the model.
+The great majority of American-made Watermans from around 1917 to 1930 were marked on the end of the barrel with a numeric code that clearly identified the model.
 The basic system is easily learned, and runs as follows:

 It should also be noted that stamping the full number only became standard practice in the fall of 1908.
 Earlier overlay pens will often be found stamped with two-digit codes.

 There were some irregularities in this system (e.g., the #20, an eyedropper with a #10 nib), but things really started to get confusing with the introduction c.
 1927 of the #7 and the #5, followed a couple of years later by the unnumbered Patrician and Lady Patricia.
 For a while a modicum of consistency survived: the #32 and #92 had a #2 nib; the #94, a #4.
 Then the #32 became simply the #3, with the last overlay pens being numbered #403 even though equipped with a #2 nib.